- My VitaCup Review: The Next Evolution of Coffee, or Junk Science? - June 13, 2022

 - The price could be considered a con, compared to other options, depending on your budget and what you’re looking for

-The Cuisinart Fully Automatic Grind & Brew 12-Cup Coffee Maker won’t make you a cappuccino, but if it’s just a big, fresh pot of coffee you’re after, this might be the one you want.
+The Cuisinart Fully Automatic Grind & Brew 12-Cup Coffee Maker won’t make you a cappuccino, but if it’s just a big, fresh pot of coffee you’re after, this might be the best bean to cup coffee machine out there.
 It won’t even take up more room than the average coffee maker, even though it does more.

 - Makes coffee, not espresso